dkh0387/nextjsblueprint/README.md

     - After installation Shadcn creates `components.json` as a config file, adds CSS to `global.css` and makes changes on`tailwind.config.ts`
     - We can either copy themes from https://ui.shadcn.com/themes or use own themes
+    - By using a custom theme, we just customize the shadcn template and paste the code into `src/app/globals.css`
     - Code for all installed components can be found here: `src/components/ui` and modified any time
 - Enable `prettier-plugin-tailwindcss`: create a new config file `prettier.config.js` in the root directory: